apache/tvm-rfcs/rfcs/0010-additional-target-hooks.md

 ## Relay to TIR Hook
 [relay-to-tir-hook]: #relay-to-tir-hook

-This can be added into the `compile_engine.cc` by cross referencing the existing `attr::kCompiler` with the `TargetKind` registry:
+This can be added to the TE Compiler by cross referencing the existing `attr::kCompiler` with the `TargetKind` registry:
 ```
 auto code_gen_name = key->source_func->GetAttr<String>(attr::kCompiler).value();
 auto target_kind = tvm::TargetKind::Get(code_gen_name).value();